 - b.
 The Department of Environmental Resources, in a memorandum dated July 6, 2004, has stated that the proposal is not consistent with approved stormwater concept plan #3770-2004.
 The stormwater management concept plan must be revised prior to the approval of the detailed site plan. - c.
-The Environmental Planning Section has reviewed the above-referenced revised detailed site plan, DSP-03075, and Type II tree conservation plan TCPII/53/04, stamped as received by the Environmental Planning Section on June 25, 2004.
-The review package also contains submittals that were received in this office on April 8, 2004, and May 5, 2004.
-The Environmental Planning Section recommends approval of DSP-03075 and TCPII/53/04 subject to one environmental condition.
-This memorandum supersedes a previous memorandum from the Environmental Planning Section dated May 28, 2004.
+The Environmental Planning Section has reviewed the above referenced revised Detailed Site Plan DSP-05051, and Type II Tree Conservation Plan TCPII/53/04, stamped as received by the Environmental Planning Section on August 10, 2005.
+The Environmental Planning Section recommends approval of DSP-05051 and TCPII/53/04 subject to one environmental condition.

-This site has been previously reviewed by the Environmental Planning Section as part of 4-89207, 4-90037, DSP-92012, DSP-91029 and CSP-01015.
-This site is subject to the previously approved tree conservation plan, TCPI/7/90-01.
-It should be noted that the Type I tree conservation plan was approved under the 1989 Woodland Conservation Ordinance, which had different requirements than the current Woodland Conservation Ordinance.
+This site has been previously reviewed by the Environmental Planning Section as part of 4-89207, 4-90037, DSP-92012, DSP-91029 and CSP-01015, and most recently as DSP-03075 in conjunction with TCPII/53/04.
+DSP-03075 was approved by the Planning Board subject to conditions, but was subsequently denied by the County Council.
+This site is subject to the previously approved Tree Conservation Plan, TCPI/7/90-01.
+It should be noted that the Type I Tree Conservation Plan was approved under the 1989 Woodland Conservation Ordinance, which has different requirements than the current Woodland Conservation Ordinance.
 This site will continue to be reviewed under the previous ordinance.
+The subject application proposes a residential development with a small retail and office component.
+This submittal is different in layout from the previous Detailed Site Plan (DSP-03075).

-This 14.73-acre site is located just south of Suitland Parkway at the Branch Avenue Metro.
+This 16.42-acre site is located just south of Suitland Parkway at the Branch Avenue Metro.
 A review of the information available indicates that streams, wetlands, wetland buffers, 100-year floodplain, and steep slopes are not found to occur on the property.
 The soils found to occur according to the Prince George's County Soil Survey are predominantly gravel pit or disturbed soils.
 Since the exact nature of the soils is not known, DER may require a soils study prior to issuance of building permits.
 The Branch Avenue Metro is considered a significant noise generator that may create adverse noise impacts for the proposed use.
 Suitland Parkway is also a National Register Site for which viewsheds are an issue.
-According to information obtained from the Maryland Department of Natural Resources, Natural Heritage Program, there are no rare, threatened, or endangered species found to occur in the vicinity.
+According to information obtained from the Maryland Department of Natural Resources Natural Heritage Program there are no rare, threatened, or endangered species found to occur in the vicinity.
 This site borders Henson Creek Stream Valley Park and is located in the Henson Creek watershed in the Potomac River basin.
 No scenic and historic roads are impacted by this proposal.
-The site is located in the Developed Tier as delineated on the adopted General Plan.
+The site is located in the Developed Tier as delineated on the approved General Plan.